Java Class Library

+It uses the namespaces java.*, javax.*, and jdk.*.
+Some bundled classes may reside in namespaces like sun.* or com.sun.* (for Sun Microsystems), but they are not considered part of the standard library.

 Implementation and configuration

-JCL is almost entirely written in Java, except for the parts that need direct access to the hardware and operating system (such as for I/O or bitmap graphics).
+JCL is almost entirely written in Java, except for the parts that need direct access to the hardware and operating system (such as for I/O or bitmap graphics), which are instead written in C++.
 The classes that give access to these functions commonly use Java Native Interface wrappers to access operating system APIs.